JohnnyCortez/Duke-Dining-Options/README.md

-# WEB102 Prework - Sea Monster Crowdfunding
+# Duke University Broadhead Dining Options

 Submitted by: Johnny A. Cortez